 - I get it, you hate buttermilk.
 This is one of those instances where you need to use it (unless of course you are allergic).
 You could use milk, but it will not be as delicious.
 You don't have to buy a 1/2 gallon, they come in much smaller sizes.

 - When using the onion powder and garlic salt, it really is a sprinkle.
 An 1/8th of a teaspoon at the most.

 - You can buy those old school squeeze bottles at the dollar store and store this in those.
-As you can tell, this is made with a crap ton of dairy, so depending on the freshness of your ingredients, it will probably not last longer than a week or two.
+As you can tell, this is made with a crap ton of dairy, so depending on the freshness of your ingredients, it will probably not last longer than a week, two at the most.

 - It is certainly not necessary, but if you can, refrigerate after making for about an hour.
 It will thicken it up a bit.